Rethinking Divine Inspiration

 Said another way… what we know now is better than 100 years ago, and will be better in a hundred more.

-- Does that mean ALL previous revelation is now rendered obsolete and irrelevant?
+• Does that mean ALL previous revelations are now rendered obsolete and irrelevant?
 No.

-- Does it mean that the process of gaining knowledge of something without tangible presence is just that, a process?
+• Does it mean that the process of gaining knowledge (without tangible presence) is just that, a process?
 Without a doubt.

 Now, imagine that God has been in the process of being revealed for 6+ thousand years… (throwing a bone to my Young Earth friends, there.)